Physalis or Peruvian coqueret is a plant that offers cute, perfectly edible fruits.

 Physalis can be harvested as early as July for the earlier cultivars in the warmest regions, and from September to October elsewhere and for later varieties.

 The harvest can indeed last until October and even November in regions where the climate isn’t as favorable.
-Physalis won’t survive the first frost spells.
+Physalis plants won’t survive the first frost spells.

 - Consequently, don’t wait for the first frosts, because you might lose everything that’s left of the harvest.